 As well as high quality educational facilities, small “homely” residential units we also have a large sports hall with a newly refurbished gym, and a vocational block where young people can learn such skills as mechanics, construction and catering skills.
 We are situated in 32-acres with ample area to play including woods for Forest Schools and two lakes – with plenty of large fish!
-It’s an environment that’s designed around our young people and their well-being.
+It’s an environment that is designed to provide a space for our young people that will support their well-being and mental health.

 Farney Close is situated in extensive grounds and offers a range of facilities designed to support young people to learn both academically and socially; our ethos being to support them in reaching their full potential.

 In 2014, the Copperthwaite building was opened to broaden the choice of vocational options we are able to offer our young people including hospitality & catering, mechanics and construction.
-There are also two well-equipped classrooms and a careers room in the building.
+There are also two well-equipped classrooms.

-The ‘Hush’ is our new multi-sensory therapeutic room designed to support young people who benefit from a safe, calm therapeutic environment when in emotional distress and needing space to self-regulate.
+The ‘Hush’ is our multi-sensory therapeutic room designed to support young people who benefit from a safe, calm therapeutic environment when in emotional distress and needing space to self-regulate.